-An examination of the outcomes of mine accidents revealed that approximately half of respondents who reported experiencing or hearing about a mine accident (N=130) also said that the accident resulted in the someone's death (Chart 4 shows proportions of respondents per type of zone).
+An examination of the outcomes of mine accidents revealed that just over half the people living in artisanal mining zones that we sampled, reported hearing or witnessing the death of someone as a result of a mining accident (Chart 4 shows proportions of respondents per type of zone).

-That is due diligence is independent of the perception of the effect of mining on a person's life (Chi square test value of p=0.146).
+That is due diligence is independent of the perception of the effect of mining on a person's life (Chi square test value of p =0.146).